In Association with Amazon.com

 Stig Henning Jacob Puggaard Paludan (1896-1975)

 Danish essayist, poet, and novelist, whose sceptic view of his times marked his writings.
-Paludan was the leading critic of the conservative Copenhagen newspaper Dagens Nyheder, where he often expressed his fear of the Americanization of European culture.
+Jakob Paludan was the leading critic of the conservative Copenhagen newspaper Dagens Nyheder, where he often expressed his fear of the Americanization of European culture.
 Among Paludan's best-known novels are Fugle omkring fyret (1925), Markerne modnes (1927), and the monumental epic Jørgen Stein (1932-33).

 Jacob Paludan was born in Copenhagen, the son of Professor Julius Paludan, and Gerda Puggaard, 16 years her husband's junior.
 With the support of conservative academic circles, Julius was appointed in 1892 to the chair of compartive literature at the University of Copenhagen – a post for which the leading Scandinavian literary critic Georg Brandes had been the most obvious candidate in 1872, but was not elected.